Code Vulnerability Analysis

 Leveraging static code analysis tools for vulnerability detection

-Leveraging static code analysis tools for vulnerability detection is a proactive and automated approach to identifying potential security issues and vulnerabilities in software code during the development phase.
+Utilizing static code analysis tools for vulnerability detection provides a proactive and automated approach to identifying potential security issues during the development phase.
 Static code analysis involves analyzing the source code of an application without executing it.
-This process helps developers and security professionals find security flaws, coding mistakes, and vulnerabilities that could be exploited by malicious actors.
-When applied to SAP development, these tools specifically focus on analyzing the code within SAP applications to uncover vulnerabilities unique to the SAP environment.
+This process helps developers and security professionals find security flaws, coding mistakes, and vulnerabilities exploited by malicious actors.
+When applied to SAP development, these tools specifically analyze the code within SAP applications to uncover vulnerabilities unique to the proprietary SAP environment.

 Integrating code review into the SAP development lifecycle